Event Flood Control

 If you have permission to edit the settings for a rule, an Edit Rule hyperlink is visible.
 Click this link to navigate to the rule's configuration screen.

 The workflow or built in integration whose inbound integrations the rule applies to.

 |Last Occurrence||The date and time the rule last suppressed events.|

 |Status||A check box to enable or disable the rule.|

 To more easily view data in the table, do one or more of the following:

-- To sort the content of a column in alphabetical or chronological order, click the column header.
+- To sort the content in alphabetical or chronological order based on a specific column, click the column header.
 (Click the header again to reverse the sort order.)

 - To change the width of a column, move the pointer over the edge of the column and when the re-size icon appears, click and drag the column to the desired size.

 - To rearrange the columns, click and drag a column header to a new location on the table.

 - If the list contains more entries or columns than can be displayed on your screen, scroll horizontally or vertically.
 The system automatically loads more data as scroll down the page.